shanemcfadden/budget-api/README.md

 - Include routes that allow users to get transactions by account/category/subcategory/date.
 That would allow users with larger budgets to only retrieve the data they need for a given session.
 - Allow users to add other authorized users to view/edit their budgets.
+- Allow users to track predicted monthly income/expenses by category.
 - Write integration tests for unhappy paths.

 ## Documentation